Drivers License for Boats Florida

 In theory, you can see crocodiles along Florida´s entire west coast up to Tampa Bay.
 Due to their dwindling numbers, however, you will need a lot of patience.
 You have a better chance spotting crocodiles in the Florida Keys.
 The Biscayne Bay and Florida Bay are also worthwhile destinations.
 In the Everglades, you can even see crocodiles and alligators in the same habitat.

-If you would like to know more interesting information about alligators and crocodiles click here.
+Would you like to learn more?
+In the following you will find a lot more interesting information about alligators and crocodiles

 No boat trip in Florida would be complete without seeing the Sunshine State´s iconic marine mammals: Bottle-nosed dolphins populate the entire coast of the state where they hunt for fish in the warm water.